 - Car parking for 160 vehicles and extra space for horse-drawn hearses.

 - Funeral services held every 60 minutes.

 - Services relayed outside via screens and speakers for large attendances.

 - Facilities to webcast the service around the world.

 The 25 acres of beautiful landscaped grounds, wildflower meadows and pasture are quickly taking on their own environmental significance.

 The site features carefully planned gardens, woodland areas, grazing and wildflower meadows.
 New hedgerows have been planted together with nearly 8,000 trees and more than 4,500 shrubs and 4,700 herbaceous plants.

-The woodland trees and hedgerows provide ideal nesting habitat for a range of bird species and a number of bat and bird boxes have been installed across the site and our pesticide policy ensures that we will keep pesticide usage to an absolute minimum.
+The woodland trees and hedgerows provide ideal nesting habitat for a range of bird species and a number of bat and bird boxes have been installed across the site and our herbicide policy ensures that we will keep usage to an absolute minimum.

 The Council is a member of the Institute of Cemetery and Crematorium Management and the crematorium is operated in accordance with the Institute of Cemetery and Crematorium Management Charter for the Bereaved (external link)

 The history of the crematorium